Fiesta (Denise Rosenthal album): Promotion

 The album's first official single, "I Wanna Give My Heart" was released to Chilean radio stations in November 2011.It was released on iTunes in Chile on November 21, 2012.
 A music video was shot in Santiago and Pirque, Chile and released on YouTube on November 30, 2011.
 The lyrics were written by D-Niss and composed by Neven Ilic.

 On May 18, 2012, D-Niss's second official single, "Just Better Alone", was premiered online in Chile by La Tercera.cl.
 In September 2012, D-Niss released her third official single, "Dance" featuring the Chilean hip-hop group Crossfire.
 The single was written by Rosenthal.

 The album's fourth single and title track, "Fiesta", was released on September 8, 2013 on iTunes for the U.S. and Chile.
 The song was written by D-Niss and Bastián Herrera.
 A music video was filmed in Santiago, Chile and subsequently released on D-Niss's official YouTube channel on October 23, 2013.

-On 2014, D-Niss released two new officials singles "Revolution", a controversy music video filmed in Santiago; and "Turn it up" featuring the Chilean hip-hop group La Pozze Latina.
+On 2014, D-Niss released two new official singles "Revolution", a controversy music video filmed in Santiago; and "Turn it up" featuring the Chilean hip-hop group La Pozze Latina.

-The album debuted at number 2 on FeriaMix's album charts.
+The album debuted at number 2 on FeriaMix's album chart.